 Continue through the Cygwin install process.
 Normally, I choose the default destination, which is "C:\cywgin".
 This location will be the assumption for the remainder of these instructions.

-- Recent versions of Cygwin that I have seen (2007) put the X11 server icon on the desktop, so all you have to do is to launch it.
+- Cygwin should put the X11 server icon on the desktop and/or Windows start menu, so all you have to do is to launch it.
 If it is not there, then you can run it by launching a Cygwin terminal from the windows desktop.
-At the terminal prompt, type "XWin -multiwindow" to get the X11 server running in the background on the windows desktop.
+At the terminal prompt, type "startxwin" to get the X11 server running in the background on the windows desktop.
 With this method (i.e., running from a terminal) all sorts of debugging information gets printed to this window, so it's best to pop it down.
 The "X" logo should appear on the Windows taskbar.

 - To test the ability to run X11 applications, bring up another Cygwin terminal from the windows desktop.
-At the prompt, type "export DISPLAY=:0" followed by "oclock".
+At the prompt, type "export DISPLAY=:0.0" followed by "oclock" (this may require selecting "oclock" for install in the Cygwin setup).
 The X11 analog clock should appear on the Windows desktop.
 If you get this far, you're ready to proceed with downloading and installing any of the EDA tools listed below.

 - Save the above file in the Cygwin root directory, which is normally "C:\cygwin" if the default setup was chosen for the Cygwin installation.